adamtuliper/Unity-OrksWithForks/README.md

 1. Our animation controller is all set to go.
 However we need code to set our Walk variable.
 Attack has been taken care of already in the code.
 When a user moves the horizontal or vertical input will be nonzero so we can set Walk = true if that's the case.

     Open /Scripts/PlayerController.cs and navigate to the bottom of the Update() method.
 Uncomment the line that sets our Boolean parameter in the animation system and save your changes.
+This line says if horizontal is not zero or vertical is not zero, ie if we've read input to move then set walk = true.
     ````C#
 _animator.SetBool("Walk", _horizontal != 0 || _vertical != 0);
     ````